kstasko/notes/aws/data-analyst-cert/da-udemy-s1-collection.md

 ### Database Migration Service
 ---
-* resilient and self-healing
+- resilient and self-healing
-* source database remains available during the migration
+- source database remains available during the migration
-* continuous data replication using CDC
+- continuous data replication using CDC

-#### **Schema Conversion Tool
+#### Schema Conversion Tool
-* converts the databases schema from one to another
+- converts the databases schema from one to another

 ### Direct Connection
 ---
 Provides a dedicated private connection from the remote network into your VPC
-* will need to set up virtual private gateway on your VPC
+- will need to set up virtual private gateway on your VPC
-* access public resources (s3 and ec2) while on this connection as well
+- access public resources (s3 and ec2) while on this connection as well
-* data in transit is NOT encrypted
+- data in transit is NOT encrypted
-    * to do this you will have to set up a VPN alongside DX
+    - to do this you will have to set up a VPN alongside DX

 #### Direct Connect Gateway
-* used when you want to connect one or more VPCs in different regions
+- used when you want to connect one or more VPCs in different regions

 #### **Connection Types**
-* dedicated connection - 1Gb/s to 10 Gb/s capacity
+- dedicated connection - 1Gb/s to 10 Gb/s capacity
-    * physical ethernet port per dedicated customer
+    - physical ethernet port per dedicated customer
-* hosted connection - up to 10 Gb/s
+- hosted connection - up to 10 Gb/s
 > in the exam they will ask you questions around 'we want to transfer some data within a week and we want it to be fast.'
 So  an answer CANNOT be direct connect

 #### **High Resiliency**
 > Two corporate data centers and have two different direct conncect locations, and this gives us some redundnacy

 #### **Maximum Resiliency**
-> setup again two direct connect locations, but this time each direc connect locations will have two connections independence to give you max resiliency.
+> setup again two direct connect locations, but this time each direct connect locations will have two connections independence to give you max resiliency.
 > So in this case, we have four connections across two locations going into AWS.

 ### Snow Family